Insight

 Apps and the Digital Customer Service Experience

-Both approaches are useful, valuable and necessary.
-In an omnichannel digital environment, companies must cater to consumers’ desire to utilise the most convenient channel.
+In an omnichannel digital environment, companies must also cater to consumers’ desire to utilise the most convenient channel.
 This typically means facilitating Facebook Chabot interactions (and other channels), even if you operate your own custom-built customer service app.

 The benefits of app-based customer service